BetterAndroid/BetterAndroid/docs-source/src/en/library/compose-extension.md

       version-ref: <this>::compose-extension
 ```

-Configure dependencies in your project `build.gradle.kts`.
+Configure dependencies in your project's `build.gradle.kts`.

 If you use multi-platform dependencies in a regular project, you only need to deploy the corresponding platform suffix dependencies as needed.